ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 of classes to be defined.

-Making type synonym for that seems like the obvious thing to do, because jet it does not work.
+Making type synonym for that seems like the obvious thing to do, yet it does not work.

 There are two constructions forbidden now, but required for that usecase: